The Nagai coal-based thermal power plant located in the Indian state of Tamil Nadu was commissioned in August 2019. The…

 The construction of Lower Subansiri started in 2005 and was due to be completed in 2010.
-However, the project has been plagued by delays due to stiff opposition over its potential environmental impact.
+However, the project was delayed due to stiff opposition over its potential environmental impact.

-As of early 2013, the project was more than 50% complete, but the construction works had been stalled for an indefinite period because of strong resistance.
-As a result, the target commissioning date of the project has been pushed back to 2017.
+In early 2013, the project was more than 50% complete, but the construction works were stalled for an indefinite period because of strong resistance.
+As a result, the target commissioning date of the project was pushed back to 2017.

 Controversy around the Lower Subansiri power project

-Resistance to the ongoing hydroelectric project has taken the form of a far-reaching anti-dam movement.
-It is alleged that the dam is located in a seismic zone but it is significantly under-designed to resist earthquakes.
+Resistance to the ongoing hydroelectric project was shown in the form of a far-reaching anti-dam movement.
+It is alleged that the dam is located in a seismic zone and it is significantly under-designed to resist earthquakes.
 The fluctuation of water level in the river is also feared to affect the ecology in the lower Subansiri region in future.

 In December 2012, NHPC set up an independent dam design review panel to facilitate the progress of the project while taking into account the issues advanced against the dam from different quarters.

 The Lower Subansiri hydroelectric power project is being developed as part of India’s 50,000MW hydropower programme initiated in May 2003.